scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    Lets suppose you named you project as "my-dev-instance".
 Then this `my-dev-instance` should contain all your extension changes. `--dev` will symlink the extension to the instance project.

 2. **Test and Tweak the Extension:**
-   Since the instance is symlinked with extension, Make necessary changes directly in the symlinked files within `my-dev-instance` and changes should be automatically reflected in `create-eth/extensions/${extensionName}` directory.
+   Since the instance is symlinked with extension, make necessary changes directly in the symlinked files within `my-dev-instance` and changes should be automatically reflected in `create-eth/externalExtensions/${extensionName}` directory.

 3. **Prepare the Extension for publishing:**